MLHale/CYBR8480/modules/hybrid-app-tutorial-part2.md

   ```
 #### Authors
 Vaibhav Ingle

 #### Plugin Name (which plugin did you look at?)
 cordova-plugin-geolocation[https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-geolocation/index.html]
 This plugin provides information about the device's location, such as latitude and longitude.
 Note: This plugin only works if you serve the app from a secure url.
 In order to do so you
-wii have to setup the ember-cli to serve the index.html form a https domain.
-Following link guides you to generate your own self signed
+will need to setup the ember-cli to serve the index.html from an https domain.
+The following link guides you through the process of generating your own self signed ssl certificate:
-ssl certificate:
 https://devcenter.heroku.com/articles/ssl-certificate-self

 #### Usage